Minor in Recreation Leadership

 The minor in recreation leadership is designed to provide students with the basic knowledge and skills necessary to lead recreation programs in setting such as YMCAs, Boys and Girls Clubs, community recreation centers, and camps.
 The minor is especially appropriate for those students majoring in fields such as education, psychology, nursing, criminology, business, and social work who intend to use recreation activities as part of their practices.

-The minimum number of credits required for the minor is 20.
+The minimum number of credits required for the minor: 18.

-Students seeking the minor in recreation leadership must:
+Students seeking the minor in recreation leadership must meet the following requirements: